iboalali/JoDrive/README.md

 * Upload files, even if they have the same name
 * Download files
 * Permission system
-* Messeging between co-worker on a project
+* Messaging between co-worker on a project